yui-tan/pyPromptChecker/docs/README.md

 # Requirements
-### pyPromptChecker binary edition no longer has any requirements.
+### ~~pyPromptChecker binary edition no longer has any requirements.~~
-But source code edition still has requirements as follows.
+I decided to give up distribute binary editions.
+Because of quite difficult to avoid false positives of Windows Defender.
+If you want to continue using you need to install at least python 3.x
 - Python 3.x
 - pillow (PIL)
 - pypng
 - PyQt6
 - pyqtdarktheme

+As follows for interrogate features.
+- onnxruntime
+- numpy
+- opencv-python
+- huggingface_hub

 # Installation
-### pyPromptChecker binary edition (for Linux and Windows users)
+### ~~pyPromptChecker binary edition (for Linux and Windows users)~~
-1. Download the binary packages from the 'Releases'.
+~~1.
+Download the binary packages from the 'Releases'.~~
-2. Extract pyPromptChecker directory to any location of your choice.
+~~2.
+Extract pyPromptChecker directory to any location of your choice.~~
-3. Optionally, desktop files for enable drag-and-drop functionality.
+~~3.
+Optionally, desktop files for enable drag-and-drop functionality.~~
-4. Execute pyPromptChecker by double-click.
+~~4.
+Execute pyPromptChecker by double-click.~~

 ### pyPromptChecker source code edition